viktorsapozhok/viktorsapozhok.github.io/_posts/2020-06-10-mongo-tutorial.md

 ## Import geojson with mongoimport

-The mongoimport tool imports content from an CSV, TSV or JSON data into MongoDB.
+The mongoimport tool imports content from a CSV, TSV or JSON data into MongoDB.
 Let's use it to bulk import countries.geojson to "countries" collection in "newdb" database.